AndroidKitKat/danshou/README.md

-# dansho
+# danshou
-Dansho IRC client for iOS and macOS (work in progress)
+Danshou IRC client for iOS and macOS (work in progress)